45 Rocket Engines

 When the exhaust pressure at the exit of the nozzle matches the ambient pressure of the surrounding environment, it is known as ideal or optimum expansion, as shown in the figure below.
 In this ideal state, there is a zero pressure gradient, and all the exhaust gases are directed away from the engine, resulting in maximum thrust generation because nearly all of the momentum of the exhaust gas is converted into thrust.
 This operating condition gives rocket engines their highest possible performance in terms of thrust and efficiency.
 However, achieving optimal expansion requires careful design and optimization of the nozzle’s shape, i.e., the shape of the bell.

 Many rocket engines, including the Merlin used in the Falcon 9, have a nozzle designed to work efficiently across a wide range of altitudes, from sea level to the stratosphere, where the pressure is very low.
-The RS-25 engines, first used for the Space Shuttle program, were optimized for sea-level operation during the initial phase of the launch but also when it transitioned to vacuum-optimized operation.
+The RS-25 engines, first used for the Space Shuttle program, were optimized for sea-level operation during the launch’s initial phase and when they transitioned to vacuum-optimized operation.
 To this end, the RS-25 engine has a movable nozzle extension to optimize its performance.
 When rocket engines operate at sea level, the nozzles are usually designed to give a slightly over-expanded condition, so they become more ideally expanded with increasing altitude in the atmosphere.

 It will be noticed that second or upper-stage “vacuum-optimized” rocket engines have much larger nozzles than those used on sea-level (or atmospheric) optimized engines, as shown in the figure below.
 The Merlin second-stage engine is a good example.
-The second stage, “vacuum-optimized” Merlin, uses the biggest nozzle as practically possible to get an ideal expansion of the exhaust gases.
-The vacuum-optimized Merlin engine has a bigger exhaust section and a larger expansion nozzle ratio of 165:1, compared to the sea-level optimized version, which has a smaller 16:1 expansion ratio nozzle.
-The larger nozzle allows a more ideal and efficient expansion of the exhaust gases in the space vacuum, maximizing the propulsive thrust and efficiency.
+The second stage, “vacuum-optimized” Merlin, uses the biggest nozzle that is practically possible to get an ideal expansion of the exhaust gases.
+The vacuum-optimized Merlin engine has a bigger exhaust section and a more significant expansion nozzle ratio of 165:1, compared to the sea-level optimized version, which has a smaller 16:1 expansion ratio nozzle.
+The larger nozzle allows for a more ideal and efficient expansion of the exhaust gases in the space vacuum, thereby maximizing the propulsive thrust and efficiency.

 “Over-Expanded” Versus “Under-Expanded”?